-- 4. On any of the cluster member nodes where the rootupgrade.sh script has run successfully: - a.
-Log in as the Oracle Grid Infrastructure installation owner (grid). - b.
-Use the following command to start the installer, where the path you provide for the flag ORACLE\HOME is the location of the home directory from the earlier Oracle Clusterware installation c.
+On each cluster member node where the rootupgrade. sh script has run successfully:

+- a.
+Log in as the Oracle Grid Infrastructure installation owner (grid) - b.
+Use the following command to start the installer, where the path you provide for the flag ORACLE_HOME is the location of the home directory from the earlier Oracle Clusterware installation c.
 For downgrades to 11.1 and earlier releases

+'''

+$ cd /u01/app/12.1.0/grid/oui/bin

-\$ cd /u01/app/12.1.0/grid/oui/bin \$ ./runInstaller -nowait -waitforcompletion -ignoreSysPrereqs -updateNodeList -silent CRS=true ORACLE\HOME=/u01/app/crs
+$ ./runInstaller -nowait -waitforcompletion -ignoreSysPreregs

+-updateNodeList -silent CRS=true ORACLE_HOME=/u01/app/crs

+'''